 Policy for managing serial and unreasonable complaints

 Hirst Wood Nursery School & Children’s Centre and Saltaire Primary School are committed to dealing with all complaints fairly and impartially, and to providing a high quality service to those who complain.
 We will not normally limit the contact complainants have with our school.
 However, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening.
-The Schools define unreasonable behaviour as that which hinders the consideration of complaints because of the frequency or nature of the complainant’s contacts with the school, such as, if the complainant:
+The Schools define unreasonable behaviour as that which hinders the consideration of complaints because of the frequency or nature of the complainant’s contacts with the school, for example, if the complainant:

 refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance